Astilex5/MusicbotRustedCode/README.md

 Rustc

 Is it GPL?
-No it is MIT since the last owner did not openly declare GPL or such others.
+No. Click the MIT in the Upper righthand corner of my page for the Details.
 (This is to create a protective Barrier in case if we cannot support cross-platform.)

 Then how can I make my own bot?
-As I said. just-some-bots did not declare GPL or MIT so their code is free game.
-So is my code you can't share my code however.
+Just-some-bots did not declare GPL or MIT so their code is free game.
+And mine is MIT so...
+Yeah your fine.

 How can I help?
 You can contact me on github via my Email.(My Profile)